Beer in Lebanon: History

 In the Levant, the production and consumption of beer dates back to between 5500 and 3900 BCE and by the Early Bronze Age (c.
 3300–2300 BCE), beer drinking became common across much of the ancient Near East.

 One of the earliest pieces of evidence of beer in ancient Lebanon is housed at the Archaeological Museum of the American University of Beirut, which displays a variety of alcohol-related artifacts, including a collection of small Iron Age beer jugs from the Bekaa, Sidon, Tell El Ghassil, and Palestine.

-The Phoenicians were known for trading beer across their colonies around the Mediterranean, particularly along the North African coast.
-The trade expanded to regions beyond the Mediterranean, including the Basque Country, where it is believed that beer brewing was introduced by the Phoenicians.

 The Grande Brasserie du Levant, established by George Gellad in 1931, is Lebanon's oldest brewery, renowned for its beer brand Laziza.
 Laziza was one of the most popular beers in Lebanon during the 1960s and 1970s.

 Almaza is also one of the oldest beer brands in Lebanon.
 Brasserie Almaza SAL, a German-style pilsner beer, was founded by three families, Angelopoulu, Comaty, and Jabre in 1933.